zorbash/zorbash.github.com/content/post/deploying-kitto-with-resin-io.md

 ![resin-new-app](/images/posts/resin/resin_new_app.png)

-Follow the instructions found there to download the Resin OS for your device.
+Follow the instructions found here to download the Resin OS for your device.

 ![resin-instructions](/images/posts/resin/resin_instructions.png)